Originally published in May 2021. Last updated on March 14, 2025.

 This proposal for an A/C unit has three options for the customer to choose from.
 At the top, the contractor includes an optional furnace install.

-The furnace line item describes the benefits that this furnace will offer—like lower heating bills and reduced gas emissions.
+The furnace line item describes the benefits of this—like lower heating bills and reduced gas emissions.

-This proposal puts no pressure on the customer to buy a furnace.
+This HVAC proposal example puts no pressure on the customer to buy a furnace.
 To the customer, it’s more like a package they can customize however they want.

-Your proposals can upsell products like dehumidifiers, ventilators, and smart thermostats.
-This is a chance to offer even more improvements to your customer’s home.
+Your proposals can upsell products like dehumidifiers, ventilators, and smart thermostats to offer even more improvements to your customer’s home.

-In this sample proposal, the customer has already chosen their AC and furnace.
+In this proposal sample, the customer has already chosen their AC and furnace.
 Now, they can choose between three thermostat options:

-This HVAC installation proposal has an optional add-on for a one year service contract.
+This HVAC installation proposal has an optional add-on for a one-year HVAC service contract.
 It also tells the customer exactly which options are good, better, and best.

 Take the proposal example below.
 It lets the customer upgrade their contactor replacement to get an A/C cleaning and regular maintenance: